roverwing/RoverWingLibrary/README.md

 thus freeing resources of the Feather board for other purposes.

 This repository contains an Arduino library necessary to access all features of RoverWing.
-Detalied documentation, including installation instrauctions, is available at http://roverwing-library.readthedocs.io.
+Detailed documentation, including installation instructions, is available at http://roverwing-library.readthedocs.io.